urness/CS167Fall22Notebook3/README.md

     `def mse(actual,predicted):`

 2. Implement the testing and training data.
 Use the approximately the first 320 rows in the shuffled set as testing data.
 Feel free to use fewer examples in your testing set -- particularly if it takes a long time to run on your computer (e.g. more than 30 seconds).
-3. Use the code provided to normalize the data.
-Test your model using several different values of k and **graphically show the results** using your implementation of mse.
+3. Use the kNN implementation and the other code provided to normalize your data.
+Test your model using several different values of k and **graphically show the results** using your implementation of **mse**.
 4. Repeat the experiment and **graphically show the results** using r^2.
 5. Describe your findings.
-What conclusions can you draw about the best number for k for the k-NN algorithm for this data set?
-Use a markdown cell to explain your conclusions.
+What conclusions can you draw about the best number for k for the k-NN algorithm for this data set? **Explain why.** Use a markdown cell to explain your conclusions.

 ## :white_check_mark: Grading:
 I will update the following rubric with your grade after you have completed the assignment.